lavary/laravel-menu/README.md

 **Attention** `$MyNavBar` is just a hypothetical name I used in these examples; You can name your menus whatever you please.

-In the above example `Menu::make()` creates a menu named `MyNavBar`, Adds the menu instance to the `Menu::collection` and finally makes `$myNavBar` object available in the views.
+In the above example `Menu::make()` creates a menu named `MyNavBar`, Adds the menu instance to the `Menu::collection` and ultimately makes `$myNavBar` object available across all views.

-This method accepts a callable inside which you can define your items by `add` method. `add` adds a new item to the menu and returns an instance of `Item`. `add()` receives two parameters, the first one is the item title and the second one is options.
+This method accepts a callable inside which you can define your items. `add` method defines a new item.
+It receives two parameters, the first one is the item title and the second one is options.

-*options* can be a simple string representing a URL or an associative array of options and HTML attributes which we'll discuss in a bit.
+*options* can be a simple string representing a URL or an associative array of options and HTML attributes which we'll discuss shortly.

 **To render the menu in your view:**

-`Laravel-menu` provides three rendering methods out of the box.
+`Laravel-menu` provides four rendering methods out of the box.
 However you can create your own renderer using the right methods and attributes.

-As noted earlier, `laravel-menu` provides three rendering formats out of the box, asUl(), asOl() and asDiv().
-We'll talk about these methods in detail later.
+As noted earlier, `laravel-menu` provides four rendering formats out of the box, `asUl()`, `asOl()` and `asDiv()` and `asBootstrap()`.
+You can read about the details [here](#rendering-methods).

 ```php
 {{ $MyNavBar->asUl() }}